 Behavioral Science Minor

 The Behavioral Science Minor provides students with an overview of how people function as individuals and within groups in various social contexts.
 The minor explores the individual and social influences that drive human behavior.
 This minor would benefit students who are interested in careers that involve interfacing with diverse populations.
 Students should work with their advisors to declare the minor by their sophomore year and must successfully complete six courses (18 credit hours) of approved course work.
 PY 111 and SY 201 are required.
 Of the remaining four courses, two must be elected in psychology (at least one at the 300+ level) and two must be elected in sociology (at least one at the 300+ level).
-Additional information may be obtained from the Chair of Social Sciences or the Dean of the College of Science and Humanities.

 Requirements of the Behavioral Science Minor